 The Document Review tool gives care teams immediate feedback on whether their records evidence the quality of care the SCCIF expects to see.
 The Reg 45 Review tool assesses your quality of care review through the same lens an inspector would use.
 The Daily Log Review tool builds a culture of quality recording that underpins strong SCCIF evidence across every shift.

-Start your free 7-day trial and build the SCCIF evidence base inspectors are looking for.
+Create a free CareClarity account and build the SCCIF evidence base inspectors are looking for.